lipro/lpn-doc-sphinx-primer/source/concepts/naming/directives.rst

          Multiline content of the directive,
          ...

-   This is no longer part of the block controlled by the directive.
+   *This line is no longer part of the block controlled by the directive.*

    ``directive``
-      That is the directive name.
+      That is the *directive name*.
 It is given two arguments here.

    ``arg1, arg2, ...``
-      Arguments.
+      *Arguments*.
 The last argument can contain spaces (depending on the directive implementation).

    ``:option0:, :option1:, ... :option9:``
-      Options are optional.
+      *Options* are optional.
 As you can see, options are given in the lines immediately following the arguments and indicated by the colons.

    ``Multiline content of the directive,``
-      The directive content follows after a blank line and is indented relative to the directive start.
+      The *directive content* follows after a blank line and is indented relative to the directive start.

 Directives are supplied not only by |Docutils|, but |Sphinx| and custom extensions can add their own.
 Directives are written as a block.